 The Dreaded: The Bundeswehr.
 Even before the fighting starts, the Soviets are terrified of them, and that reputation only increases.
 Slaughtering forty million Soviet citizens would tend to give one that reputation, even if the Deutsches Heer have cast off the trappings of Nazism.
 Indeed, Alekseyev's private monologues reveal that he considers the Fritzes to be his greatest threat:

-Executive Meddling: A big reason why the Soviet strategy fails is that every large-scale troop movement has to be approved by their high command (STAVKA) in Moscow.
+Executive Meddling: in-universe.
+A big reason why the Soviet strategy fails is that every large-scale troop movement has to be approved by their high command (STAVKA) in Moscow.
 In theory, this means the Soviets can coordinate huge, sweeping attacks against gaps in the Allied lines; in practice, those gaps appear and disappear at a moment's notice due to the sheer speed of mechanized warfare (the constant air attacks against Soviet communications centers don't help, either).
 As Alekseyev repeatedly fumes, on multiple occasions he could've brought about a decisive victory if STAVKA had allowed him to mobilize the strategic reserves on his own initiative, instead of having to wait several hours for approval.

 Ironically, following the above case, in the next battle, lack of healthy Executive Meddling permitted a hot-headed regimental commander to redirect artillery that should have been above his authority level, causing the loss of much needed bridges and ending the best chance of a Soviet breakout.